CIT Savings Connect account review

 You’re also not eligible to earn the introductory rate if you already have an existing CIT eChecking account.
 You must open both accounts at the same time to be eligible for the special rate.
 And although you don’t need to deposit at least $200 a month into your eChecking account to get the introductory rate, you should make the deposit anyway since what you do your first month will affect how much you’ll earn in the next billing cycle.

 Though the interest rates are still competitive, opening a Savings Connect account might not be worth it if you don’t also need a checking account.
 You can find other savings accounts with comparable or higher interest rates that won’t require you to meet certain requirements to earn the APY.
-For example, the Synchrony High Yield savings account earns 0.55% APY, comes with an ATM card and offers $5 in reimbursements when you use an out-of-network ATM.
+For example, the Axos Bank High Yield Savings account earns 0.61% APY regardless of your balance, and the checking account is optional.

 How do I open a CIT Savings Connect account?